Penglai-Enclave/Penglai-doc/source/Penglai-manual/User-Manual-TVM.md

 + Description: Get the enclave attestation report.
 If name is set, it will return the enclave report with the given name, otherwise, it will return the attestation report of the current enclave.
 + Parameter:
-  + name: The attested enclave name.
+  + name: attested enclave name.
-  + report: The attestation report structure, the monitor later will fill this structure.
+  + report: attestation report structure, the monitor will fill this structure later.
-  + nonce: The attestation nonce.
+  + nonce: attestation nonce.

 ### Configuration